JeremieLitzler/js-certification-preparation/level-2-challenges/challenge-18/CHECKLIST.md

-- Fetch article comments from `/comments` API endpoint.
-- Render comments to the DOM as expected.
+- The harmony hub displayed as expected